 Within your Advantage Plan, you’ll also have access to Onsego’s Quitting Protection Course.
 This course makes sure you won’t quit studying for the GED test, and it stimulates your self-confidence.

-This makes that students will just not get overwhelmed, and this “bite-size” approach ensures they’ll understand the topic at hand better and faster.
+This means that students will not get overwhelmed, and this “bite-size” approach ensures they’ll understand the topic at hand better and faster.

 At the end of each lesson, there’s a small quiz to check if they understood the material at hand.
 The lessons are scheduled in modules, and after each module, there’s a much more extensive practice test so the students can check whether they understand the subject field or if they need to study that material again.

 When you take the GED Ready practice test, the score will show your possible GED test score.
 It also generates a list of gap skills.
 You can connect this list with Onsego prep.

 You get a list of Onsego lessons that you should take to improve your score when you do that.
 To help you even more, Onsego will give you access to a new course that teaches how to eliminate the wrong answers.

 Onsego also published a number of its video lessons and practice tests on the website BestGEDClasses.org for free.
 Students who have already mastered most of the GED study material may benefit from these lessons at no cost, though most students need more extensive preparation to be successful.

 For students who already have a well-rounded knowledge of all topics covered in high school but who had to quit school prematurely, the Onsego GED prep course is ideal because there’s no pre-set plan they must stick to.
 If you, for example, want to go to nursing school and didn’t complete high school, you need your GED, and the faster, the better, right?